regikov/regikov/README.md

 Hi!
 I'm Regina, a junior full-stack developer in Berlin.
 Besides working on my diploma in partnership with Axel Springer, I am also a part of the Odin Project community.

-As a career changer, I put a lot of importance on learning and I believe everything is achievable with the right mindset. 🌱
+As a career changer, I put a lot of importance on learning and I believe everything is achievable with the right mindset!!

 As a person, I am also passionate about animals, memes, and competitive board games 😄.